Maesla/Vehicle-Detection/writeup_template.md

 1. It gets an image
 2. It iterates through the windows and caches the positives.
-3. it feeds the heatmap with the positive.
+3. it feeds the heatmap with the positive windows.
 The heatmap filters with its own configuration.
 4. It draws the positives returned by the heatmap